Frenchie Mae Cumpio

-Frenchie Mae Cumpio (born January 23, 1999) is a Filipino journalist and political prisoner.
+Frenchie Mae Cumpio (born January 23, 1999) is a Filipino journalist.
 She was arrested in 2020 on terrorism related offences and for possessing a firearm.
 In 2025 the charges against her were beginning to be withdrawn.
-She is the focus of international attention as an accused journalist.
+She is the focus of international attention as a journalist who has been convicted of financing terrorism.
 Some believe she has been arrested for political motives.
+On January 21, 2026, Cumpio and activist Marielle Domequil were found guilty of financing terrorism and received a sentence of up to 18 years of jail time.
+Cumpio had been a target of red-tagging prior to her arrest.
+Press freedom advocates have described her conviction as a "travesty of justice".
+In 2026, she was awarded a Courage in Journalism Award by the International Women’s Media Foundation.